wyssli/ipfire_on_pcengines_apu2c4-/README.md

 ## Introduction

-In this tutorial i will describe all steps I took to get IPFire running on my PCEngins apu2c4
+In this tutorial I will describe all steps I took to get IPFire running on my PCEngins apu2c4
 It will include:
 - SSH with Public Key Authentication
 - SMB (Samba/CIFS/Windows share)